 The NDIS provides funding for a range of home modifications.
 Depending on your needs, your occupational therapist will often recommend bathroom changes — big and small — so that NDIS participants like you can carry out their personal care tasks more easily and safely, and independently.

+What are home modifications?
 Examples of NDIS bathroom renovations and modifications

 Home modifications are changes to the structure, layout or fittings of your home so you can move around safely and comfortably in areas you commonly use.
 They include things like: